TABLE OF CONTENTS

 - Relieving anxiety

 Each individual has a unique endocannabinoid system and will have a different experience with bhang.
-Bhang that has a high amount of THC will cause euphoria and should be consumed in moderation.
+Bhang that has a high amount of THC can cause paranoia and should be consumed in moderation.

 Are There Risks Associated With Bhang Consumption?

 Consuming high amounts of bhang may cause some negative effects, especially when high amounts of THC are consumed.
-As much as THC cause desirable stimulation in excessive amounts it may cause excessive paranoia or psychosis.
+As much as THC causes desirable stimulation it may cause excessive paranoia or psychosis.
 It may also impair short term memory when used for prolonged durations of time.
 However, there is conflicting evidence on the link between marijuana and memory.

 Marijuana has also been associated with mental disorders such as schizophrenia.
 However, there is no sufficient evidence to support this claim.